AP® World History: Modern

 • Read the entire question to identify what is being asked.

-• Read all answer options.
+• Read all the answer options.

 • Eliminate wrong answers through the process of elimination.